ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Vaccinations

 When it's time to get vaccinated — for COVID, the flu, or MMR — please take the time you need to do so.
 There's no need to request this time off in Gusto as long as you won't be away for more than 2 hours.
-Please make sure your time is blocked off on your calendar and then log it in Harvest under TEN7 Time Off 2021 > Vaccinations.
+Please make sure your time is blocked off on your calendar and then log it in Harvest under TEN7 Time Off 2022 > Vaccinations.

 TEN7 will pay for your transportation costs to and from getting your vaccination: bus, Uber, train, or miles on a car.
+Please submit your transportation costs/mileage to: receipts@ten7.com, and we'll reimburse you $0.56/mile.

+## Voting

+During election years — mid-terms and general election — please take the time you need to vote.
+There's no need to request this time off in Gusto as long as you won't be away for more than 2 hours.
+Please make sure your time is blocked off on your calendar and then log it in Harvest under TEN7 Time Off 2022 > Voting.

+TEN7 will pay for your transportation costs to and from getting your voting place: bus, Uber, train, or miles on a car.
 Please submit your transportation costs/mileage to: receipts@ten7.com, and we'll reimburse you $0.56/mile.

 ## Parental Leave